TheChickenIsOnFire/Flaming-Bird/README.md

    Open this repository in your GitHub Codespace.

 2. **Install Dependencies**
-   Open the terminal and run:
+   In the Codespaces terminal, run:
    ```bash
    npm install
    ```